I’ll never forget the first time I experienced these two pedals in the same room.

 Blues Driver and Bluesbreaker

 The Analog Man King of Tone, JHS Morning Glory, and Wampler Pantheon all trace their DNA back to that original Marshall circuit.
+If you want to go deeper on how one of those descendants plays with a Klon, we get into that in Klon before or after Bluesbreaker.

 The BD-2, on the other hand, has been in continuous production since ‘95, becoming one of BOSS’s best-sellers.